altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Jochek stretched out their hand expectantly*
-~Ada might have nimbler hands, but her hearing was better too~ *Ada climbed the stairs, and stopped short at the sound of footsteps above* 'LX::How many is that?'
+~Ada might have nimbler hands, but her hearing was better too~ *Ada climbed the stairs, and stopped short at the sound of footsteps above* 'RX::How many is that?'
 ~About 20 Ada guessed~
 *Lenny stopped what he was doing, and took out jugs of liquid on the table* "L_R::Hey, go outside and make some noise - see if you can get their attention" "D::Who's attention?"
-"L_R::Downstairs, main floor, sounds  most of them" *Lenny grabbed another tub of white powder off of the shelf* *Dana opened the large metal door*
+"L_R::Downstairs, main floor, sounds like about 20 of them" *Lenny grabbed another tub of white powder off of the shelf* *Dana opened the large metal door*
 ~It slid open with a hiss~